SBS (Australian TV channel): 2010s

 As of 10 December 2013, SBS ceased analogue television broadcasts and is now only available through digital TV or digital set-top box.

-On 27 March 2014, SBS and SBS Viceland ended broadcasting Weatherwatch Overnight, an overnight filler program providing national and international weather information with live video feeds of various cities around the world provided by EarthTV, SBS and SBS Viceland is now broadcast 24 hours a day 7 days a week.
-On 4 July 2015, SBS ONE changed its name back to SBS TV.
+On 27 March 2014, SBS and SBS Two stopped broadcasting Weatherwatch Overnight, an overnight filler program providing national and international weather information with live video feeds of various cities around the world provided by EarthTV.
+Subsequently, both channels now broadcast 24/7.
+On 4 July 2015, SBS One changed its name back to SBS TV.

 SBS launched a new channel focusing on both local and international food programming on 17 November 2015.
 The channel, called SBS Food (formerly Food Network due to the partnership with Discovery Inc.), is available on free to air channel 33.

 On 15 November 2016, SBS rebranded their sister station SBS 2 to SBS Viceland with content from US-Canadian broadcaster Vice Media after signing a deal with Vice Media on 23 June 2016.

-On 1 July 2019, SBS World Movies started transmission on Channel 32, replacing the Standard Definition broadcast of Viceland, as Viceland moved to Channel 31 in HD, World Movies became the third multichannel, alongside SBS, Viceland and SBS Food.
+On 1 July 2019, SBS World Movies started transmission on Channel 32, replacing the Standard Definition broadcast of SBS Viceland as it moved to Channel 31 in HD, SBS World Movies became the third multichannel, alongside SBS, SBS Viceland and SBS Food.

 2020s

-On 23 May 2022, SBS has launched their own local news in both Arabic and Mandarin on SBS On Demand as they unveiled their fourth multichannel SBS WorldWatch, which would have all the previously aired non-English news bulletins from the World Watch programming block aired alongside.
-WorldWatch is available on free to air channel 35.
+On 23 May 2022, SBS launched their fourth multichannel SBS WorldWatch, which would have all the previously aired non-English news bulletins from the World Watch programming block aired alongside their own locally produced bulletins in both Arabic and Mandarin, it is available on free to air channel 35.

-Leading up to the 2022 FIFA World Cup, SBS, spent $20 million in order to acquire the exclusive rights to broadcast the competition.
+Leading up to the 2022 FIFA World Cup, SBS spent $20 million in order to acquire the exclusive rights to broadcast the competition.